OpenSourceEconomics/econsa/docs/source/index.rst

 	| -- Friedrich von Hayek, Nobel Prize Lecture

-``econsa`` is an open source package for economists that facilitates the sound analysis of computational economic models.
+``econsa`` is an open-source package for economists that facilitates the sound analysis of computational economic models.
 It offers suitable methods for uncertainty propagation and global sensitivity analysis.

 With ``conda`` available on your path, installing and testing ``econsa`` is as simple as typing